Published:

 Price: from AUD$75,600 to $87,600 before on-road costs.

 Even with the V8 diesel gone, the cult-status LandCruiser 70 Series still manages to rack up impressive sales figures.
-The month of July 2025 was kind to the farmtruck, where it managed 916 sales, but the year so far paints a different picture.
-Sales for the year are down 13.2%, which is worrying news considering the brand only recently updated the near century-old platform to meet safety requirements.
-Still, we wouldn’t expect the 70 Series to be going anywhere anytime soon, considering the cash cow it is for Toyota.
+September 2025 was kind to the farm truck, with 935 sales, but the year so far paints a different picture.
+Sales for the year are down 13.3%, which is worrying news considering the brand recently updated the nearly century-old platform to meet safety requirements and dropped the V8.
+Still, considering the cash cow it is for Toyota, we wouldn’t expect the 70 Series to go anywhere anytime soon.

 Toyota LandCruiser 70 Series GX key specifications: